fujimotos/eubin/README.md

 eubin
 =====

-`eubin` is a tiny mail retriever.
-It connects to a remote POP3 server (like pop.gmail.com) and retrieves your emails to the local drive.
+Eubin is a small POP3 client.
+It connects to a remote POP3 server and retrives messages into your local maildir.

-### Features

-*Small system footprint*

- * The whole executable is a single-file binary with 4kb in size.

-*Sane TLS support*

- * Eubin delegates the cipher choice to `ssl.create_default_context()`.
- * This should provide moderate, predicatable security settings.

-*Easy Password Manager Integration*

- * Eubin integrates well with many password managers via `pass_eval` directive.

-### Limitations

- * Support Python 3.4 (or later)
+As of v1.2.1, it requires Python 3.4 (or later).
- * Only support POP3
- * Only support Maildir

 How to install
 --------------